Disco Ball

 Frequently Asked Questions About Event Spaces for 200 Guests

-What is the minimum spend range I should budget for booking a 200-person event at these NYC venues?
+What is the typical minimum spend range for large event spaces in this collection?

-Which venues in this collection are best suited for events that need strong AV, branding, or production capabilities?
+Which venues in this collection are best suited for events that need serious audiovisual and production capabilities?

 Customer Reviews